MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

 ![Power BI apps](media/service-create-distribute-apps/power-bi-new-apps.png)

 Your business users often need multiple Power BI dashboards and reports to run their business.
-With Power BI apps, you can create collections of dashboards and reports and publish these apps to your whole organization or to specific people or groups.
+With Power BI apps, you can create collections of dashboards and reports and publish these collections as apps to your whole organization or to specific people or groups.
 For you as a report creator or admin, apps make it easier to manage permissions on these collections.

 Business users get your apps in a few different ways:

-- They can find and install your app from Microsoft AppSource
+- They can find and install your app from Microsoft AppSource.
 - You can send them a direct link.
 - You can install it automatically in your coworkers' Power BI accounts if your Power BI administrator gives you permission.

 You can create the app with its own built-in navigation, so your users can easily find their way around your content.
 They can’t modify the contents of the app.
 They can interact with it either in the Power BI service, or one of the mobile apps -– filtering, highlighting, and sorting the data themselves.
 They get updates automatically and you can control how frequently the data refreshes.
-Read more about the [app experience for business users](consumer/end-user-apps.md).
+You can also give them Build permissions to connect to the underlying datasets, and to create copies of the reports in the app.
+Read more about the [Build permission](service-datasets-build-permissions.md#build-permissions-for-shared-datasets).

 ## Licenses for apps
 To create or update an app, you need a Power BI Pro license.
 For app *consumers*, there are two options.

-* Option 1: All business users need **Power BI Pro** licenses to view your app.
+* **Option 1** The workspace for this app is *not* in a Power BI Premium capacity: All business users need Power BI Pro licenses to view your app.
-* Option 2: If your workspace resides in a Power BI Premium capacity, free users in your organization can view app content.
+* **Option 2** The workspace for this app *is* in a Power BI Premium capacity: Business users without Power BI Pro licenses in your organization can view app content.
+However, they can't connect directly to the underlying datasets or copy the reports.
 Read [What is Power BI Premium?](service-premium.md) for details.

 ## Publish your app
 When the dashboards and reports in your workspace are ready, you choose which dashboards and reports you want to publish, then you publish them as an app.